CyrekSmith/Codes/README.md

 - Export to a CSV in the future (optional extension)

 ## Author
-Cyrek Smith — Sophomore CS Major, Tuskegee University
+Cyrek Smith — Junior CS Major, Tuskegee University